mksonkar/obsidian-notes/Web Development/JavsScript/How JavaScript is executed inside modern browsers?.md

 This made execution simple but slow for complex applications.

 Modern JavaScript engines do not interpret JavaScript code directly as they did in early days.
-Instead they compiler it for better performance.
+Instead they compile it for better performance.

 The compilation occurs as such:
 a. **Bytecode**: